 Denise Hill, Ph.D., examined how public relations was used by the Committee to Combat Racial Injustice (CCRI), the National Association for the Advancement of Colored People (NAACP), North Carolina Governor Luther Hodges, and the United States Information Agency (USIA) in regard to the 1958 North Carolina Kissing Case.

-The kissing case occurred in Monroe, North Carolina when a group of children were playing, including two African American boys, age nine and eight, and a seven-year-old white girl.
-While playing, the nine-year-old boy and the girl kissed one another, which led to the arrest of both African American boys on charges of assaulting and molesting the girl.
+The kissing case occurred in Monroe, North Carolina when a group of children were playing, including two African American boys, age nine and eight, and a 7-year-old white girl.
+While playing, the 9-year-old boy and the girl kissed one another, which led to the arrest of both African American boys on charges of assaulting and molesting the girl.

 Archival materials from the case and related public relations campaigns were analyzed.
 Two interviews were also conducted.

 Key findings include:

 - The kissing case tackled race at the level of societal structure and challenged the meaning of race in U.S. society.